IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

     There are 2 actions that be performed from the **Actions** menu.
 The **Refresh** option updates the information about the instance.

     The **Delete instance** option removes the VCF for Classic instance.
 When deleting the instance, all resources that are associated with the instance are permanently deleted, including vCenter Server, hosts, VMs, VLANs, subnets, services, and licenses.
 This action cannot be undone.
 To delete some of the resources in the instance and keep others, a support ticket must be opened.
-For instances that are part of a multi-site configuration, there are additional step that must be followed.
+For instances that are part of a multi-site configuration, there are additional steps that must be followed.
 Refer to the documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletinginstance_multi" target="_blank">here</a>.

-6. Click **Refresh**
+6. Click **Refresh**.
 7. Click the **Access information** tab.

     The **Access information** page provides the details required to access the core VMware components of the VCF for Classic deployment including IP addresses, fully qualified domain names (FQDN), administrative identities, and passwords.